It’s Just Good Business: Using ESG in the Investment Process

 Considering ESG criteria can help portfolio managers identify companies capable of creating sustainable value and managing a full range of risks.
 All else equal, well-run companies with sustainable business models may be better long-term investments.
 For these reasons, the investment criteria inherent in ESG analysis may be well-aligned with the interests of long-term investors.

-74% of plan participants
+75% of retirement plan participants

 Screening securities on ESG or values-based criteria